bourumir-wyngs/rs-opw-kinematics/README.md

 - Collision detection (with [Parry](https://parry.rs/)) allows excluding solutions where the robot would collide with itself or environment objects.
 It is possible to set guaranteed safety distances between surfaces rather than just checking if they touch.
-- For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
+- For the kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions, this solver provides reasonable J4 and J6
-  values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot).
-Since 1.8.10, the "previous" rotation can be in a wide range well outside &plusmn;360&deg;
+  values close to the previous positions of these joints (and not arbitrary that may result in a large jerk on the real robot).
+Since 1.8.10, the "previous" rotation can be in a wide range well outside &plusmn;360&deg;.
-- The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
+- The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any specific link of the robot.
 - Planning a Cartesian stroke composed of linear segments, ensuring configuration consistency (no abrupt jumps) and collision-free movement.
 Alternative methods for executing the stroke are being explored, transitioning from the specified "onboarding" robot configuration to the first waypoint before the linear stroke.
-- Jacobian, torques and velocities
+- Jacobian, torques, and velocities
 - 5 DOF inverse kinematics.
 - Visualization (with [Bevy](https://bevyengine.org/)) allows quick check if the robot is properly configured.

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.